jimixxperez/consumption_dev/README.md

 **consumption deviation in the year 2012 with confidence interval determined from the past 5 years**

 ![consumption deviation](consumption_deviation_vs_temperature.png)

+in the two extreme seasons, winter and summer, the surplus or deficit of power consumptions can be partially related to temperature deviation from forecasted / expected temperatures.
+This behavior can roughly captured by linear regression [see figure below].

 **consumption deviation vs temperature deviation from forecasted temperature**